 Michael: Year-round.
 It’s all dependent on the activities you choose to engage in and your ideal camping trip.
 If swimming, tubing, snorkeling, and boating are your thing, then the late spring, summer, early fall are your best times.
 If paddling is your thing, then that is year-round; however, fall through spring is when the Ichetucknee allows paddling from the head spring.
 Of course, if you’re just looking to get away, then there’s no better time to do that than anytime you want.

-Michael: There are so many to choose from it’s hard to decide, as we get to meet some great people.
+Michael: There are so many to choose from that it’s hard to decide, as we get to meet some great people.
 For me, it would have to be getting to host a couple of restaurateurs from the Tampa area.
-They stopped in for a weekend in their airstream, and we just had a great time talking and getting to know them.
+They stopped in for a weekend in their Airstream, and we just had a great time talking and getting to know them.
 They are a wonderful couple with amazing stories and they just love life.
 They were very gracious and giving, and our dogs loved them as well.
 They went out of their way and bought us a gift for hosting them and invited us to visit them at their restaurant.
-They recently called to see if the site was available for a last-minute get away, but unfortunately it was not.
+They recently called to see if the site was available for a last-minute getaway, but unfortunately it was not.
 I know our paths will cross again, and I’m looking forward to it.

 Michael: It would have to be the time I worked with support on a bug in the listing rankings.
-I received a couple emails from Hipcamp engineers thanking me for bringing that to their attention and since I’m in IT, it was nice to have them realize the issue and help resolve it.
-Hipcamp really does care about their hosts and truly does listen regarding feedback and additions to the platform.
+I received a couple emails from Hipcamp engineers thanking me for bringing that to their attention, and since I’m in IT, it was nice to have them realize the issue and help resolve it.
+Hipcamp really does care about their Hosts and truly does listen regarding feedback and additions to the platform.

 Michael: First, have fun.
 It’s about meeting people and sharing a portion of your life with them.
 Yes, it makes you somewhat vulnerable, but you could help create a memory for someone that can last a lifetime.
 Second, take pride in your property and make it the best you can with what you have.
 You want the stay to be memorable for your guest.
 Lastly, go the extra mile for your guests.
 Most will appreciate it, and it will be reflected in your feedback.